cofinley/why-does-that-sound-good/README.md

 - MIDI in/out and preview
 - Progression building
 - Group chords into sections
-- Private; LocalStorage saving, no back-end servers
+- Private; LocalStorage saving, static site; no back-end servers

 ## Rationale